A geometric distortion solution specifically for historical observations and its implementation: Introduction

 The above methods can effectively solve the GD model and achieve positional measurements with precision up to the 0.01 pixel level.
-Nonetheless, these methods necessitate well-planned observational strategies, obtaining optimally dithered and overlapping frames \citep{Anderson2003,Peng2012}, to offset the effects of GD or catalog errors \citep{Zheng2021}.
-These GD calibration observations require additional telescope time and are sometimes difficult to achieve due to observation conditions.
-More importantly, some telescopes may not have had such observation plans for a significant period of time.
-Due to the uncertainty factors that lead to dynamic changes in GD, a prolonged absence of GD calibration observations can substantially degrade the accuracy of the astrometry.
+Due to the GD correction in the reduction, the astrometric precision of natural satellites has been substantially improved \citep{Peng2015,Peng2017,Wang2017}.
+Nonetheless, these GD correction methods necessitate well-planned observational strategies, obtaining optimally dithered and overlapping frames \citep{Anderson2003,Peng2012}, to offset the effects of GD or catalogue errors \citep{Zheng2021}.
+Taking these GD calibration observations requires additional telescope time, which is sometimes difficult to meet due to observation conditions.
+More importantly, for the historical observations before the above methods were proposed, there was no such observation plan to obtain calibration observations at all.
+That is to say, the above methods cannot deal with the GD in many historical observations.